Buying a property can be both an exciting and stressful experience. You spend hours wading through the property listings looking for your dream home.

 You may also hear the term ‘gazundering‘ but this should not be confused with gazumping.
 Gazundering usually happens when house prices are falling and gives the buyer all the power rather than the seller.

 Gazundering is simply when a buyer threatens to pull out of a purchase unless the seller agrees to lower the price from what was originally agreed.

 Why Does Gazumping Happen?

 Put simply, gazumping usually happens because the seller wants to get the highest value for their property.

 However, it can also happen for other reasons such as the seller getting frustrated if they feel like the person who put in the first offer is dragging their feet.
-It can also be because the seller wants to move quickly and the gazumper is in a better position (i.e. chain-free, cash buyers).
+It can also be because the seller wants to move quickly, and the gazumper is in a better position (i.e. they are chain-free, or might be cash buyers).

 Is Gazumping Legal In The UK?

 In a word, yes.
 In England, the buyer is not legally obliged to buy a property, and a seller is not legally obliged to sell a property until contracts have been exchanged.
 As the exchange of contracts does not happen until towards the end of the conveyancing process, there is a large window of opportunity for gazumping to occur without any legal consequences.

 When buying property in Scotland, gazumping is a much rarer occurrence.
 Many people assume this is because the process for purchasing a property is different, and the legal commitment to purchase and sell a property happens much earlier.
 However, it is more to do with the process and code of practice that solicitors abide to in Scotland that makes gazumping much more difficult.